Skip to Content

 For every decision, we extend advice and support.
 For every dispute, we stand behind you as strong legal advocates.
 We represent men, women, and children throughout the South Florida area from our divorce firm in Coral Gables.

-Schedule an appointment by calling us at (305) 853-9161 to meet with one of our experienced divorce attorneys in Miami-Dade County to discuss your goals and concerns.
+Schedule an appointment by calling us at (305) 853-9161 to meet with one of our experienced divorce attorneys in Miami to discuss your goals and concerns.

-Our divorce attorneys in Miami-Dade, FL take the time to get to know our clients.
+Our divorce attorneys in Miami, FL, take the time to get to know our clients.
 Once we understand what is most important to you, we can devise strategies and pursue a course of action to achieve your goals and protect your interests.

 We recognize that divorce is not just about dissolving a marriage, but also about planning for the future.
 Our team offers comprehensive support in understanding the various legal pathways available, such as mediation, collaborative law, and traditional court procedures.
 Each method offers distinct advantages, and we ensure you are fully informed to make the best decision for your circumstances.
 Additionally, our attorneys remain up-to-date with changes in Florida family law to provide you with the most current advice and strategies.
 Whether you are dealing with complex asset divisions or intricate child custody negotiations, we are equipped to guide you through each step.